-Oliver Fürst (RBI) and Kiril Velitchkov (KBC) presented the results of commercial bank brainstorming on the financial instruments to support growth and investment in the CESEE region.
-They expressed great appreciation for the work of the IFIs in developing banking markets in the region, and noted that there had been a strong positive impact on SMEs, with reduced interest rates and collateral requirements.
+Next, the results of commercial bank brainstorming on the financial instruments to support growth and investment in the CESEE region were presented.
+Banks expressed great appreciation for the work of the IFIs in developing banking markets in the region, and noted that there had been a strong positive impact on SMEs, with reduced interest rates and collateral requirements.
 It has also benefitted the banks, which are better able to manage risk transfers, recover claims and optimize capital.